Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

-This option in the "Actions" button on the Items & Variants page enables you to add quantities to the existing total.
+This option in the "Actions" button on the Products & Variants page enables you to add quantities to the existing total.

-For instance, if the item has a quantity of 5 and you select "Add or Transfer" and enter 10, the total will be saved as 15.
+For instance, if the product has a quantity of 5 and you select "Add or Transfer" and enter 10, the total will be saved as 15.
 Learn more

-An inventory Alert is a set of conditions to define what 'Low Supply' means for a particular item or set of items.
+An inventory Alert is a set of conditions to define what 'Low Supply' means for a particular product or set of products.
 Alerts can be set up in the alerts section of Shopventory.
 Learn more

 ASSEMBLY / LABOR COST:

 The cost required to put together a bundle, such as prep/cook time or the cost of non-component materials and labor required to assemble or create the final bundle.

 BARCODE (Shopventory field):

 Usually, this field is filled with the number on the visual barcode of the product, or with a custom number used to identify a product.
 This field is optional.

 The same barcode can be applied to multiple products.
 As opposed to a SKU number, which can only be used by one product at a time.
 SKU vs Barcode